Subscribe

 Ah, the sun.
 It’s something that lifts our spirits and results in so much joy—but it’s definitely been villainized over the past couple of decades.
 Sun worshippers have turned into sunscreen worshippers.
-Nowadays, for most people, wise sun exposure basically means no sun exposure.
+Unfortunately, for most people, wise sun exposure basically means no sun exposure.

 Don’t get me wrong, I believe our time in the sun needs to be moderated.
 Skin cancer is the most common cancer in the United States.
 1 in 8 people will get skin cancer in their lifetime and 1 in 50 will get melanoma.
 This makes skin protection and sunscreen important for everyone.